Monday, December 2, 2019 / by Sasha Spiegel

 A great App for your smart phone is Caltrans.
-It has live webshots of Hwy 80 and Hwy 50 so you can find out what’s really going on.
+It has live cams of Interestate-80 and Hwy 50 so you can find out what’s really going on.

 - Check your tires before you come to Tahoe. – the last thing you want is to drive in icy conditions with no tread.

 - Check your 4 wheel drive.
 (Does it actually work?)

 - Check your head lights.
 If they are already dingy, remember that they’ll just get worse as they get covered with snow and visibility gets worse.
 You’ll need all the light you can at night in blizzard conditions.

 - Check your wipers and fluid – when large trucks throw road slush at you windshield you need to make sure you can clean your window quickly without losing visibility.

 - Check your chains.
 Even if you have 4-wheel drive you should still carry chains and don’t wait until it’s snowing to try and buy them.